tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_08.md

 {{> DiffBox tutorialName="meteor-angular1-socially" step="8.10"}}

+{{> DiffBox tutorialName="meteor-angular1-socially" step="8.11"}}

 # Summary

 Amazing, only a few lines of code and we have a secure application!

 Please note it is possible for someone with malicious intent to override your route on the client (in the client/routes.js).
 As that is where we are validating the user is authenticated, they can remove the check and get access.
 You should never restrict access to sensitive data, sensitive areas, using the client router.
 This is the reason we also made restrictions on the server using the allow/deny functionality, so even if someone gets in they cannot make updates.